tomjoht/documentation-theme-jekyll/tutorials/python-cmsdata.md

 ## Rationale

-Most of the examples will require _some_ dataset, so I prepared a sample of CMS public data to be read with no dependencies.
+Most of the examples must use _some_ dataset, so I prepared a sample of CMS public data to be read with no dependencies.
 The data came from the [CERN Open Data portal](http://opendata.cern.ch/record/203); it is 50 fb<sup>-1</sup> of highly processed particle physics data from the [CMS experiment](http://cms.web.cern.ch/), with 469,384 events selected by the 24 GeV/c isolated muon trigger.

 For convenience, it has been converted to compressed JSON.
 The code that reads it into classes is provided below for you to copy-paste.